 I have made a huge decision.
-One that changes everything for me, I am going to turn my little world upside down.
+One that changes everything for me.

 For years I have hidden away in my very own little bubble.
 I have recently realised that in actual fact, I have created my own prison.